 - Regret: Patients who decide to have male to female surgery sometimes wonder what will happen if they regret the decision.
 The procedure can be reversed if necessary, although the skin will be stretched to some degree and telltale scars may show.
 Dr. Jacobs will encourage you to minimize the chance you’ll have regrets through counseling, education, lead time to consider your choices, input from family and peers and other measures.

 There are two important ways you can reduce the risk of problems following MTF top surgery.
 First, choose a plastic surgeon who is certified by the American Board of Plastic Surgery.
 This ensures he or she has successfully completed formal training in plastic surgery and has undergone a rigorous evaluation process.
 Next, be sure to follow pre- and post-surgical instructions to the letter.

 When it comes to how you feel about your results, we look forward to hearing from you!
 We know top surgery brings about physical and emotional changes – some we would not presume to forecast for you.

-With that said, since breasts are so integral to a feminine appearance, if looking “womanly” is your goal you can have every hope of feeling great about the change.
-Most patients are very satisfied with their new figure, many reporting increased confidence, excitement about shopping for clothes, heightened pleasure with intimate relations and so on.
+With that said, since breasts are so integral to a feminine appearance if looking “womanly” is your goal you can have every hope of feeling great about the change.
+Most patients are very satisfied with their new figure, many reporting increased confidence, excitement about shopping for clothes, a heightened pleasure with intimate relations and so on.